bluepropane/rndm/README.md

 django 2 server boilerplate that is ready to be deployed to a docker container with python 3.6.

 - production web server on gunicorn
-- MySQL backend (ready to deploy with docker-compose)
+- MySQL db (ready to deploy with docker-compose)
 - python 3 only
 - you define the project structure you want before the boilerplate is created, using a JSON config file (see `project_config.json`)
-- virtualenv for development
+- `virtualenv` for development

 # Usage
 Clone this repo then run `start.sh`: